 --list-approved and --list-denied show the contents of the locid database, if a database is specified in the config file.
 The entries are listed by ID number, which is used by the approve/redact/ban/delete commands.
 Note that as a safeguard, locid will NOT try to connect to sites in the database that have not been approved.
 If a game suggestion did not pass the protocol and port tests, or if it did not connect for any reason, administrative action is needed to take the server off the --list-denied list before another connection attempt can be made.

 --approve allows the entry to appear in the db without any further security or protocol checks.
-This is useful for adminstrative approval of a game that didn't pass the protocol or port checks, or was offline when it was suggested.
+This is useful for administrative approval of a game that didn't pass the protocol or port checks, or was offline when it was suggested.

 --redact keeps the entry in the db and allows connections via the URL or suggestion UI without further security or protocol checks, but hides the entry from the public list.
 This is useful for connections to development servers, or when reviewing suggestions of sites that failed auto-approval.